-Computer science deals with both software and hardware both, and other components like the internet and networking, with a large number of research areas to study further in.
+Computer science deals with both software, hardware, and other components like the internet and networking, with a large number of research areas to study further in.

 The hardware part deals with the study of computer design and its working processes whereas the software part deals with programming concepts and languages.
 Computer science also comprises Compilers and Operating Systems.

 It is the science that enables you to program a computer to do whatever you want.
-This discipline focuses on problem solving, innovation across industries, and teaches how to utilize computers to create, not just to consume.
+This discipline focuses on problem-solving, and innovation across industries, and teaches how to utilize computers to create, not just to consume.